UWInSpace/InSpace/README.md

 # InSpace

 ## Use cases (direct):
-* Determine biomanufacturing relevance for bacteria-of-interest previously flown in space
-* Determine biomanufacturing relevance for bacteria-of-interest never flown in space
+* Determine biomanufacturing relevance for bacteria-of-interest based on data from bacterial space research

 ## Use cases (implicit):
 * Search KEGG database for microbe